Safer Cities: Her Way

 In this phase, we are also hosting community co-design walking workshops and establishing key stakeholder and community focus groups.
 If you are interested in participating in these, please contact us or complete our community survey

-The second phase we will begin to co-design and implement solutions through a range of ongoing focus group workshops.
+The second phase we will begin to co-design and implement solutions through key stakeholder and council staff working groups.

 Delivery of interventions will begin by November 2023.